10 Best Air Compressors for Your Home Garage in 2022 – Reviews & Guide

-This air compressor has a 4.2-gallon twin tank.
+This garage air compressor has a 4.2-gallon twin tank.
 It sustains enough air for 2 nail guns.
 It is oil-lubricated, which means it will need some maintenance.
 However, it does have a cooler running temperature and will last longer than other models – which is excellent considering how much this unit costs.
 It also has a built-in thermal overload for additional protection.
 The oil sight makes it very easy to tell when the machine needs more oil, though.
 So, it isn’t tricky to figure out.

 It has a roll cage construction, which protects it from wear and tear.
 The durable cast-iron cylinder reduces damage as well.
 It features a massive air filter and helps increase airflow and make the machine work more efficiently.